MauroRussi/java-features/README.md

 } -->

 # Java Features
-Project to do some Java practices of new features per Java version.
+Project to do some Java practices and summarize the new features per Java version since Java 8.

 ## Java 8
   <details>